ericraycodes/fcc-markdown-previewer-1.0/developing.md

 1. HTML structure (semantic and accessible as possible).
 1. Functionality.
 1. Style when needed.
 It should not interfere with the app's heart function.
+1. make mds tab besides each other on github.

 # marked.js